100 KM DEL SAHARA 24a Edition, 18-24 October 2026

 1. How is the flight schedule?

 The flight is with departure from Milan and Rome with Tunisair, destination Tunis.
-Arrival and transfer to El Jem Hotel.
+Arrival and transfer to Sfax Hotel.
 Transfer to Douz by bus.
 Return flight from Tunis to Milan and Rome, with Douz-Hammamet transfer and then airport transfer to Tunis by bus.

 2. How are the transfers ?

-Transfers will be by bus; transfer times are about 3 hours from Tunis to El Jem and about 4 hours from El Jem to Douz.
-The return from Douz to Hammamet takes about 5/6 hours, including stops.
-The transfer to the desert camp, about 3 hours, will be by 4×4 vehicles.
+Transfers will be by bus: 3 hours from Tunis to Sfax and 4 hours from Sfax to Douz.
+The transfer back from Douz to Hammamet takes approximately 5/6 hours, including stops.
+Il transfer di ritorno dal campo Tiniri a Douz, di circa 3 ore, avverrà con mezzi 4×4.

 1. How is the accommodation?

-In El Jem and Hammamet 4* hotels with dinner and breakfast; in Douz accommodation will be at 4* hotels with breakfast, lunch and dinner service when provided in the respective programs.
-The program includes 4 nights at the hotel during transfers and 3 nights at the camp.
+In Sfax and Hammamet 4* hotels with dinner and breakfast; in Douz accommodation will be at 4* hotels with breakfast, lunch and dinner service when provided in the respective programs.
+The program includes 4 nights in hotels during transfers and 2 nights at the camp.

 1. How does the overnight stay in a tent take place?